jmonto55/book-an-appointment-frontend/README.md

 rails db:seed
 `

-## Usage
+### Usage
+First, fire up the server at the backend:

-To run the project run the following commands:
+Then, run the frontend with the following commands:

 `
 npm start